mateuszdorobek/python3.info/advanced/syntax/assignment-expression.rst

 * Also known as "Walrus operator"
 * Also known as "Named expression"

+Python's assignment expression is a feature introduced in Python 3.8.
+It allows you to assign a value to a variable as part of a larger expression.
+The syntax for the assignment expression is as follows:

+>>> variable := expression  # doctest: +SKIP

+The expression is evaluated and the result is assigned to the variable on the left-hand side of the ``:=`` operator.
+The variable can then be used in the rest of the expression.

 During discussion of this PEP, the operator became informally known as "the walrus operator".
 The construct's formal name is "Assignment Expressions" (as per the PEP title), but they may